sehyunchung/tsserver-auto-restarter/README.md

 ## Installation

-The extension is not yet published to the marketplace.
-You can install it by cloning this repository and running the following
+~~The extension is not yet published to the marketplace.~~ Published now.
+You can install it via [marketplace page](https://marketplace.visualstudio.com/items?itemName=SehyunChung.tsserver-auto-restarter).

+Also can install it by cloning this repository and running the following:

 ```bash
 npm i